frconor-ebook/meditations/_posts/2025-05-07-our-mother-in-may.md

 In that decision, she was also saying, "My soul magnifies the Lord" along all the pathways that he leads me.

 "Our Lady\'s greatness," says Pope Benedict XVI, "consists in the fact that she wants to magnify God, and not herself."
 The vocation of Our Lady is not a school of pride for her.
 It\'s more of a school of humility.
-"She\'s lowly: her only desire is to be the handmaid of the Lord" (Benedict XVI, Encyclical, *Deus caritas est*).
+"She\'s lowly: her only desire is to be the handmaid of the Lord" (Benedict XVI, Encyclical, *Deus caritas est*, *ibid*.).

 "He has looked upon the lowliness of his handmaid.
 Henceforth, all generations will call me blessed" (Luke 1:48).